dankore/personal-site/README.md

 # Personal Site - Ryan Fitzgerald

-Repo containing my personal site built using React and GatsbyJS.
-Currently a work in progress.
+My personal site built using React and GatsbyJS.
+Cloned from .